abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Unfeature account from profile

 Remove the given account from the user's featured profiles.
+Version history:  4.4.0 - added

 ### Example
 ```dart